arhirapara76/spoofSensePod/README.md

  - Ample lighting on the face.
  - No face tilt.
  - No multiple face detection.
- - Also this CocoaPod doesn't allow face from any other digital device except 'Inperson Realtime Face'.
+ - Also this CocoaPod doesn't allow face from any other digital device except `Inperson Realtime Face`.

 ## Usage